jutge-org/jutge-problems-toolkit/README.md

 - `--maxfiles` or `-f`: set the maximum number of files that can be opened simultaneously.
 - `--maxoutput` or `-o`: Set the maximum size that a file created by the program can have.
-- `--maxtime` or `-t`: Set the maximum execution time.
+- `--maxtime` or `-t`: Set the maximum execution time that the problem solution can take.
+Users will have twice the time that the problem solution has (will be improved in the future).
 If the time is exceeded, the program will not be accepted and the verdict will be "Execution Error" (EE).